marctc/database-controller/README.md

 Kubernetes database controller
 ==============================

 **WARNING**: This is **experimental** software and **drops databases by design**.
-We strongly recommend not running it on production databases and keeping backups.
+We strongly recommend keeping regular backups, and not running it on production databases.

 This is a database controller for Kubernetes.
 It allows users to provision databases for their applications by creating "Database" resource in Kubernetes, without requiring direct database access or sysadmin intervention.
-This is useful for staging sites, CI builds, Gitlab review apps and other situations where new databases need to be provisioned frequently.
+This is useful for staging sites, CI builds, review apps and other situations where new databases need to be provisioned frequently.

-The controller works by watching for creation of Database resources and running `CREATE USER` / `CREATE DATABASE` statements on the configure database servers.
-Both MySQL and PostgreSQL databases are supported, and multiple database classes can be configured for each type (e.g. "staging" and "review").
+The controller works by watching for creation of a new custom resouce type called `Database`, and running `CREATE USER` / `CREATE DATABASE` statements on the configure database servers.
+Both MySQL and PostgreSQL databases are supported, and multiple database classes can be configured for each type (e.g.
+"staging" and "review").
 When the Database resource is deleted in Kubernetes, the corresponding database and user are dropped.

 Cluster setup
 -------------